a-moreira/Revised-Simplex/README.md

-# Two-Phase Revised Simplex
+# Simplex

 ### Details
-Adaptation of the Revised Simplex Algorithm described in `Linear Programming and Network Flows 4th edition, by Bazaraa, Jarvis and Sherali`.
+Simple implementation of the Simplex algorithm described in `Linear Programming and Network Flows 4th edition, by Bazaraa, Jarvis and Sherali`

-Additionally:
-* The Two-Phase Method to provide a starting basic feasible solution for the original problem.
-* Certificates of optimality, infeasibility and unboundedness
-* The canonical LP form as input

 ## Linear Programming
-We wish to maximize a linear function subject to a set of linear constraints:
+We wish to maximize a linear function subject to a set of linear constraints in the form:
-##### The canonical form
 ```
 max   c'x                                           // c' is the transposed vector of costs,
 s.t.                                                // x is the vector of decision variables,
      Ax <= b                                        // A is the constraint matrix,
-      x >= 0                                        // b is a constant vector
+      x >= 0                                        // b is a non-negative constant vector
 ```

 ### Examples